-The Quad Page Program (QPP) instruction allows up to 256 bytes of data to be programmed at previously erased (FFh) memory locations using four pins: DQ_0 , DQ_1 , DQ_2 and DQ_3 .
+The Quad Page Program (QPP) instruction allows up to 256 bytes of data to be programmed at previously erased (FFh) memory locations using four pins: $DQ_0$ , $DQ_1$ , $DQ_2$ and $DQ_3$ .
 The Quad Page Program can improve performance for PROM Programmer and applications that have slow clock speeds < 5MHz.
 Systems with faster clock speed will not realize much benefit for the Quad Page Program instruction since the inherent page program time is much greater than the time it take to clockin the data.

-To use Quad Page Program (QPP) the WP# and HOLD#/RESET# Disable (WXDIS) bit in Status Register must be set to 1.
 A Write Enable instruction must be executed before the device will accept the Quad Page Program (QPP) instruction (SR.1, WEL=1).
 The instruction is initiated by driving the CS# pin low then shifting the instruction code "32h" followed by a 24-bit address (A23-A0) and at least one data byte, into the IO pins.
 The CS# pin must be held low for the entire length of the instruction while data is being sent to the device.
 All other functions of Quad Page Program (QPP) are identical to standard Page Program.
 The Quad Page Program (QPP) instruction sequence is shown in Figure 24.